TheAmadeus25/LaColorduino/README.md

 ## Twitch

 Now, you reach the more important part of this Smartwatch.
 It gets its information directly from Twitch, same like YouTube before.
+In the future I try to add a Watchface which shows if you are currently online/streaming.

 **Follower**